-- ARO: You will find freelancing (or independent contractor) positions in customer service, sales and business telemarketing at this company.
-ARO also sometimes has openings for home-based jobs in insurance auditing and for LPNs and RNs in medical call centers.
+You will find freelancing (or independent contractor) positions in customer service, sales, and business telemarketing at ARO.
+The company also sometimes has openings for home-based jobs in insurance auditing and for LPNs and RNs in medical call centers.

-- LiveOps: Independent contractors pay significant costs in time and money to work as remote call center agents in customer service.
+Independent contractors pay significant costs in time and money to work as remote call center agents in customer service for LiveOps.
 Agents are not paid hourly but at a rate that is based on minutes of talk time, plus sales incentives in some cases.
 There is no minimum wage guaranteed.
 Agents must spend the time to become "certified" to work for individual clients, and this certification is not paid.
 Agents must also pay for their own background checks.

-- Support.com: In addition to hiring home-based tech support chat and telephone agents, this company also hires remote supervisors who support and supervise these work-at-home services technicians.
+In addition to hiring home-based tech support chat and telephone agents, Support.com also hires remote supervisors who support and supervise these work-at-home services technicians.
 Remote technicians are paid $10.25–$11 an hour; agents who are bilingual in English and Spanish receive more.

 All Support.com positions are for employees, not independent contractors, and offer benefits that include medical, dental, vision, 401(k), and paid time off.